AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**EDIT MODE**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 Enter EDIT MODE to move and change drums sounds in the Drum Builder menu.
-Exit the menu and enter VR while EDIT MODE is on.
+Once enabled exit the menu and enter VR while EDIT MODE is on.
 Return to the menu and disable the checkbox when you are done.
+There is also a controller button to enter EDIT MODE if you wish.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/6bbffa0b-41a7-4c65-b403-8ac91453e015)